Through The Fibro Fog

 At a recent family BBQ in the early spring sunshine I noticed one thing - all but two of us were having fruity non-alcoholic drinks.
 And that of course included the kids who felt very special with a little mocktail or fruity fizz in their hands!

 Mocktail recipes are a bit of a passion of mine as I don't drink alcohol, so there are lots to choose from here including my blueberry mocktail and peach mocktail for summer, and my blackberry mocktail which is lovely for fall.
-And for the festive season it has to be my cranberry mocktail of course!
+And for the festive season it has to be my cranberry juice mocktail of course!

 This fun drink uses a rhubarb syrup that is perfectly sweet and then adds sparkling water for some bubbles.
 It really makes the most of the rhubarb that is abundant in the spring and summer months!
 If you can drink alcohol then it's easy to make a rhubarb syrup cocktail if you add a dash of gin.